What Is Cryptocurrency?

 Cryptocurrencies have numerous advantages, including that they are secure and private.
 Transactions are verified by network nodes through cryptography and recorded on the blockchain by wallet address, not a bank account with your private information attached to it.

-Bitcoin and other crypto are referred to as “pseudonymous”, meaning that funds are not tied to a person, just a wallet.
+Bitcoin and other crypto are called “pseudonymous”, meaning that funds are not tied to a person, just a wallet.
 Owners of cryptocurrency wallets can use their unique private keys to sign transactions, proving they own the funds being sent.

 What Are the Disadvantages and Cons of Cryptocurrencies?